infrabel/gnap-map/README.md

 ##### Config-time configuration

-- `setEndpointUri` on the `mapGeoDataProvider`: Set the base endpoint which the service should retrieve its data from.
+- `mapGeoDataProvider.setEndpointUri`: Set the base endpoint which the service should retrieve its data from.
 Should include a trailing slash.
 After this, the resource's uri is appended.

 ##### Run-time configuration

-- `setConstructResourceUriFunction`: Optionally specify a function which accepts two parameters: the `dataLayer` *(object)*, and an optional `all` *(bool, optional, default false)*.
+- `mapGeoData.setConstructResourceUriFunction`: Optionally specify a function which accepts two parameters: the `dataLayer` *(object)*, and an optional `all` *(bool, optional, default false)*.
 Must return the uri which should be appended to the `endPointUri` which was configured in the `config` block.
 By default, the function returns the `dataLayer`'s `resourceUri` property.
 In case `all` was set to `true`, it appends `/all` to the uri.

-- `constructParamsFunction`: Optionally specify a function which accepts a `dataLayer` parameter and returns an object which should be set as the `params` option in the `$http.get` request.
+- `mapGeoData.constructParamsFunction`: Optionally specify a function which accepts a `dataLayer` parameter and returns an object which should be set as the `params` option in the `$http.get` request.
 By default, this is an empty object.
 Note, however, that the service will automatically add the following parameters:
     - WGS 84 bounds in the following format: